 Seven Darby students – all girls, too – led the Girls in Science program at the Hilliard branch of the Columbus Metropolitan Library, 4500 Hickory Chase Way.

-Also a club at Darby, Girls in Science is designed to encourage girls to study science and related fields, said the club president, Noureen Hoq, 17, a senior.
+Also a club at Darby, Girls in Science is designed to encourage girls to study science and related fields, said the club vice president, Noureen Hoq, 17, a senior.

 Darby's club has 14 members and a sister club is expected to be launched at Hilliard Bradley High School, but Hilliard Davidson High School does not have a club, according to Hoq.